pieterbreed/pb.co.za/src/content/index.md

 Now, where were we.
 Right.
 I was going to ask you to do some things for me.
 Just, one human to another.
 This is what they are:

- - leave your belief system behind.
-I know, that you don't "know" anything about the things we call "belief".
+ - I *know*, that you don't *know* anything about the things you call *belief*.
- - All this religion, all this "but everyone knows that's true" stuff, just don't.
-Only for as long as you want, as long as I have your respect.
-Just humour me, and don't pretend you know things that you don't know.
-You can decide which is which.
-Human man to whatever-you-identify-as, just don't pretend to yourself that you know things that you don't know.
+ - Only for as long as you want, as long as I have your respect.
+Just humour me, and don't pretend (to yourself) you *know* things that you *don't know*.
+You can still decide which is which.
+Human man to whatever-you-identify-as, just don't pretend to yourself that you *know* things that you *don't know*.

 ## How many hands to you have?